freenowtech/sauron/plugins/dependencytrack-publisher/README.md

 ### Description

-This plugin will takes the generated bom.xml file in previous step and publish to our internal [Dependency Track](https://dependencytrack.org/) instance.
+This plugin takes the generated SBOM file from the previous step and publishes it to our internal [Dependency Track](https://dependencytrack.org/) instance.

 ### Configuration